lindenb/jvarkit/docs/BioAlcidaeJdk.md

 Bioinformatics file java-based reformatter.
 Something like awk for VCF, BAM, SAM...

 This program takes as input a VCF or a BAM on stdin or as a file.
-The user provides a piece of java code that will be compiled at runtime in memory an executed.
+The user provides a piece of java code that will be compiled at runtime an executed.

 ## Why  this name, 'BioAlcidae' ?

 As 'bioalcidae' looks like an 'awk' for bioinformatics, we used '[Alcidae](https://en.wikipedia.org/wiki/Alcidae)', the taxonomic Family of the '[auk](https://en.wikipedia.org/wiki/Auk)' species.

+## History

+  * 2019-01 migrating to openjdk11: switched to in-memory compiling to external compiling.

 ## Base classes